pamflow-org/pamflow/docs/source/beginner_tutorial/setup.md

 If you are already familiar with Python and Conda you can skip the first step.

 ## 1. Install miniconda
-Python is the programming language upon which **pamflow** is programmed.
-For your computer to undestand the commands inside **pamflow**'s code, Python should be installed.
-Instead of installing it directly we use Miniconda, a lightweight tool that lets you install Python and keep each project’s tools separate, so they don’t interfere with each other.
-For installing it, follow the tutorial that best suits you and your opperative system:
+To run **pamflow**, your computer needs Python and other required tools installed.
+We’ll use Miniconda to install Python and related packages— it’s a lightweight tool that keeps each project’s environment separate and avoids conflicts.
+Follow the installation guide for your operating system:

 | Operative System | Language | Video                                                                         |
 |------------------|----------|-------------------------------------------------------------------------------|